 Similarly, waterproofing to IPX-8 and impact resistance ensure that the Nitecore will survive most of the trials you’ll likely put it through, whatever the weather conditions and situation you find yourself in.

-The Nitecore MH27 is chargeable via a convenient micro-USB port contained within its anodized aluminum casing and uses an intelligent charging circuit to prevent overcharging when plugged in.Find out more here
+The Nitecore MH27 is chargeable via a convenient micro-USB port contained within its anodized aluminum casing and uses an intelligent charging circuit to prevent overcharging when plugged in.Learn More About the Nitecore MH27 Here

-If you’re looking for the ultimate resource on the very best tactical flashlights, associated accessories, add-ons and equipment, then this guide is the place to get started.
+If you’re looking for the ultimate resource on the very best tactical flashlight choices, associated accessories, add-ons, and equipment, then this guide is the place to get started.

 The tactical flashlight has long been the essential ally of military professionals, emergency service workers and outdoor experts the world over – and for good reason.